authzed/docs/docs/spicedb/selecting-a-datastore.md

 - [CockroachDB](#cockroachdb) - Recommended for multi-region deployments
 - [Cloud Spanner (Beta)](#cloud-spanner-beta) - Suitable for cloud multi-region deployments
+- [MySQL](#mysql) - Recommended for single-region deployments and those familiar with traditional RDBMS operations
 - [PostgreSQL](#postgresql) - Recommended for single-region deployments and those familiar with traditional RDBMS operations
 - [memdb](#memdb) - Recommended for local development and integration testing with applications written to be SpiceDB-native